5jayarama/FTP-Client/README.md

 **FTP Client**

 **What the program does:**
 This is an FTP Client that sends commands to an FTP server.
 The FTP server used for testing is ftp://ftp.3700.network.
 FTP is a client-server oriented protocol for uploading, downloading, and managing files.
-The FTP server will listen for incoming connections from clients and then execute their requests.
+An FTP server will listen for incoming connections from clients and then execute their requests.

 **Description:**
 This Python script provides an FTP client implementation for interacting with FTP servers.
 It supports basic FTP operations such as connecting to a server, logging in, listing directories, making/removing directories, uploading/downloading files, and deleting files.